What is Fortinet?

 Have you ever heard of Fortinet?
 What about next-gen firewalls?
 If you haven’t, now is a great time to learn.

-Next-gen firewalls have existed since the mid-2000s.
-Unfortunately, though, next-gen firewalls have become much more complex than when they were created.
+Next-gen firewalls have existed since the mid-2000s, and they have continued to evolve as cyberthreats have levelled up in frequency and sophistication.
+As a result of this digital arms race, next-gen firewalls have become much more complex than when they were created.
 They’ve gone through various evolutions as vendors have created tighter security ecosystems.

 One of those vendors is Fortinet.
 Fortinet is known for its firewall, but like other network product vendors, they have grown to include a full product line of network equipment.
 That network equipment creates a complete data security ecosystem.
 So, let’s discuss what Fortinet is and what Fortinet does.